Last updated on August 8, 2026

 Single individuals are eligible to adopt from Thailand, although the process may be more challenging compared to married couples.
 Single applicants must demonstrate their capacity to provide a stable and nurturing environment for the child.
 The DSDW reviews applications from single parents.
 They focus on the support network, financial stability, and reasons for wanting to adopt.
 Single applicants often face additional scrutiny, but successful adoptions have been completed under these circumstances.

 Thailand requires future adoptive parents to meet specific financial criteria.
 This ensures they can support an extra family member.
 Applicants must submit detailed financial statements, including income verification, assets, and liabilities, to demonstrate financial stability.
 There is no specific income limit.
 However, being able to meet the child’s long-term needs is very important for adoption approval.
-Do note that we have not modified the text below to reflect the legal status of gay-marriage but it should be included.

 - Age: Prospective adoptive parents usually need to be at least 25 years old.
 They should also be at least 15 years older than the child they want to adopt.